vigneshsweekaran/vigneshsweekaran.github.io/content/tomcat/tutorials/how-to-deploy-java-application-to-tomcat-using-maven.md

 **settings.xml** file is used to save some useful or secret data and these data can be fetched into pom.xml by refering the id.

-Here we have stored the tomcat url, username and password, which are needed by cargo maven plugin to deploy the hello-world-war to tomcat.
+Here we have stored the tomcat url, username and password, which are needed by cargo maven plugin to deploy the hello-world.war to tomcat.

 And i have already added the `cargo` maven plugin details to the pom.xml.
 While executing `mvn clean install` maven will download the cargo plugin from maven repository.